meilisearch/documentation/learn/advanced/indexation.md

 In some cases, MeiliSearch can be stopped by the OS.
 Most of these crashes happen during indexation and are a result of a machine running out of RAM.
 This happens when your computer does not have enough memory to process your dataset.

-The core team is aware of these issues.
-We are sorry for this and we are doing our best to fix these problems.
+We are aware of this issue and actively trying to resolve it.
+If you are struggling with memory-related crashes, we recommend:

 We recommend: